Sports in Detroit: Media

 Detroit has one FM radio station broadcasting sports in the metro Detroit area, 97.1 FM WXYT.
 WJR-AM 760 broadcasts the Michigan State Spartans games and WWJ-AM 950 broadcasts University of Michigan Wolverines games.
 There are now several sports podcast networks broadcasting daily.
 The Detroit Sports Podcast Network airs daily sports podcasts and has reporters covering sports all across metro Detroit.

 Professional wrestling

 Historically, Detroit was home to its own professional wrestling territory, Big Time Wrestling, from the 1950s until the 1980s.
 In 2007, Detroit hosted World Wrestling Entertainment (WWE)'s WrestleMania 23 which attracted 80,103 fans to Ford Field on April 1, 2007; the event marking the 20th anniversary of WrestleMania III which drew a reported 93,173 to the Pontiac Silverdome in nearby Pontiac in 1987.
 WWE has also held three of the annual Survivor Series events in Detroit with the 1991, 1999, and 2005 pay-per-views emanating from Joe Louis Arena, Vengeance 2002, and SummerSlam 2023 at Ford Field.
 Detroit also hosted the returning Saturday Night's Main Event XXXII on March 18, 2006 and numerous episodes of the weekly Monday Night Raw and SmackDown telecasts since 1994 and 1999, respectively.

+Boxing

+Kronk Gym, based in Detroit, is one of the most celebrated boxing institutions in the world.
+Named after Detroit City Councilman John A. Kronk and operating since 1921, the gym produced more than 40 world champions and three Olympic gold medalists under head trainer Emanuel Steward.
+Notable alumni include Thomas Hearns, Lennox Lewis, Wladimir Klitschko, Hilmer Kenty, and Milton McCrory.
+The gym has informally been called "Detroit's Fifth Franchise" in reference to its cultural standing alongside the city's four major professional sports teams.
+The original facility at 5555 McGraw Avenue closed in 2006 and was destroyed by fire in 2017.
+In December 2025, KRONK reopened at the historic Brewster-Wheeler Recreation Center at 670 Wilkins Street.